Talentia-Software-OSS/angular-in-viewport/projects/angular-in-viewport/README.md

 # @talentia/angular-in-viewport

-A lightweight library for Angular that detects when an element is within the browser viewport.
+An Angular directive to detect when an element is within the browser viewport.

 ## Build & Run